 To create world-class standards for international business, FITT worked with nearly 200 private sector international business professionals who took part in developing, for the first time, a comprehensive International Trade Competency Framework.

-This framework identifies 15 major competency categories, each containing explicit and detailed information that describes the expected industry standard of a fully proficient international trade practitioner.
-In addition to the 15 major competency categories, the framework includes: 35 task/skill areas; 121 competency elements, or subcategories; over 650 performance statements; and over 700 knowledge statements.
-An additional output of this framework was the creation of 20 occupational profiles for those working in various areas of international trade.
+This framework identifies 18 major competency categories, each containing explicit and detailed information that describes the expected industry standard of a fully proficient international trade practitioner.
+In addition to the 18 major competency categories, the framework includes: 40 task/skill areas; 140 competency elements, or subcategories; over 700 performance statements; and over 750 knowledge statements.

 The standards embodied within the International Trade Competency Framework provide the blueprint for designing FITT’s international trade training and educational programs, and is the source for defining what it means to be a Certified International Trade Professional (CITP®|FIBP®).